 The Red Eye coffee is a classic espresso drink containing drip-brew coffee, which makes the coffee stronger.
 Ordering a ‘Red Eye’ tells the barista that you’re more tired than normal and you’ll need more caffeine.
 It’s a popular drink with a lot of nicknames, such as ‘sludge cup,’ ‘shot in the dark,’ and dozens of other localized names.
+In essence, Red Eye coffee combines regular drip coffee with shots of espresso.
 Read on to find out exactly what a Red Eye coffee is and how to make it at home:

 What’s a Red Eye Coffee?

 A Red Eye coffee is when drip coffee and espresso are added together, though the order in which they’re poured is up for debate.
 Some recipes will start with espresso first and drip-brewed coffee second, while other recipes insist on having the coffee first so that the espresso is on top.

 Regardless of whether it’s drip coffee or espresso first, a red eye coffee is named after the caffeine jolt it gives the drinker from the extra caffeine.
 Red Eye coffee has a lot of localized nicknames, as well as Black Eye coffee and triple-shots added to coffee.

 Does the Number of Shots Matter?

 Yes and no. Some coffee shops add a double and call it a Red Eye coffee, while others call that a Black Eye coffee.
 Traditionally, a Red Eye coffee contains only one shot of espresso with drip-brewed coffee.
 However, most coffee shops now pull double shots instead of single.